k2-fsa/icefall/egs/librispeech/ASR/RESULTS.md

 #### Baseline-2

 It has 88.98 M parameters.
-Compared to the model in pruned_transducer_stateless2, its more layers (24 v.s 12) but a narrower model (1536 feedforward dim and 384 encoder dim vs 2048 feed forward dim and 512 encoder dim).
+Compared to the model in pruned_transducer_stateless2, its has more layers (24 v.s 12) but a narrower model (1536 feedforward dim and 384 encoder dim vs 2048 feed forward dim and 512 encoder dim).

 |                                     | test-clean | test-other | comment                                 |